bulldozer2003/CsvImport/README.md

     Because this format updates and overrides existing data if any, it cannot be undone, but you can update data muliple times.

-    Note: To update the collection, the item type, the public and featured parameters, and the tags, you should use the `Manage` mode.

 Notes
 -----